kera-cudmore/seaside-sewing/README.md

 In future implementations I would like to:

+* Allow coupons to be accepted in the checkout.
+* Send newsletters to users.
+* Implement Social login.
+* Create a fully functioning stock management system.
+* Add user reviews
+* Wishlist functionality

 ### Accessibility

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by: